mailgun/documentation/source/api-ip-pools.rst

  ================= ========================================================
  Parameter         Description
  ================= ========================================================
- name              Name of the IP Pool being created description       (Optional) Description of the IP Pool being created ips               (Optional) A comma separated list of IP addresses to be assigned to this IP Pool
+ name              *string* Name of the IP Pool being created description       *string* (Optional) Description of the IP Pool being created ips               *string* (Optional) A comma separated list of IP addresses to be assigned to this IP Pool
  ================= ========================================================